To Be Announced

 \begin{example} Two models can be each other's refinement, but not bisimilar.
 Consider the models $M$ and $N$ depicted below.
-The dashed relation witnesses that $N \lumis M$, and the dotted relation that $M \lumis N$.
+The dashed relation is a refinement between $N$ and $M$, where we recall the notation $N \lumis M$, and the dotted relation is a refinement between $M$ and $N$, that is, $M \lumis N$.
 Still, $M$ and $N$ are not bisimilar.

 \end{example}